 Meet Our Newbury Park Eye Doctors:

-Dr. James Yoo has 10 years of experience in vision and eye care.
+Dr. James Yoo has over 15 years of experience in vision and eye care.
 He thrives on solving difficult visual cases and is genuinely eager to help his patients understand what is going on with their eyes.

 From a young age Dr. Yoo always knew he wanted to become an optometrist.
 At the age of 7, he was the pitcher for his little league baseball team and noticed that it was getting hard for him to see while he played.
 After getting an eye exam, he was so excited to see clearly with his first pair of glasses.
 As he continued to see his eye doctor for annual eye exams, he knew he wanted to help others see their best just like his optometrist.